Centre for Computing History: Overview

 The museum acts as a repository for vintage computers and related artefacts.
 The museum is open Wednesdays through to Sundays from 10am to 5pm in term time and 7 days a week during school holidays.
 On display are key items from the early era of computers (and even before) from ageing comptometers through the Altair 8800 to the ZX Spectrum and Apple II.
 The museum also holds vintage games consoles, peripherals, software and an extensive collection of computer manuals, magazines and other literature.
-It is home to the Megaprocessor, an enormous version of a computer chip designed by James Newman.
+It is home to the world's largest microprocessor, known as the Megaprocessor, a Guinness World Record-breaking version of a computer chip, designed by James Newman.

 History and status

+The Centre for Computing History (CCH) began in 2006, when a new ‘hands-on’ museum of personal computing was an idea in the collective mind of three friends, one of whom, Jason Fitzpatrick, owned an extensive collection of computing-related artefacts.
+The other two founders were Elaine Symonds and Dr Lisa McGerty.

 The centre is a registered educational charity.
 It is funded by a combination of sponsors from local businesses and private individuals.
 Venture capitalist and entrepreneur Hermann Hauser was involved with funding discussions.
 He became patron of the museum in December 2011, 30 years after the launch of the BBC Micro.
 The museum is run by a board of trustees chaired by Gareth Marlow.

 The Centre moved to a 10500 sqft site in Rene Court, off Coldham's Lane in the east side of Cambridge in summer 2013.
 The museum was originally located in Haverhill, Suffolk.
 Plans to relocate the museum to Cambridge, led to a report in October 2011 that negotiations were underway for a site.
 The museum was informed in June 2012 that planning permission for the new Cambridge site had been granted, subject to complying with current building regulations.

 In March 2019, the museum was granted Accredited Museum status by Arts Council England (ACE).
 The Accreditation Scheme sets out nationally agreed standards, which inspire the confidence of the public and funding and governing bodies.
 It enables museums to assess their current performance, as well as supporting them to plan and develop their services.

-The founder, Jason Fitzpatrick, was replaced as CEO and Curator by former Project Manager Lisa McGerty in December 2022.